Amkha/laravel-vuejs3-nuxt-vite/README.md

-# "Laravel Backends for Vue.js 3" Front End Source Code use for experiment only
+# Vue.js 3, Nuxt.js, Vite project for Front End Source Code use for experiment only

 ## Setup